What do you picture when you hear about someone who’s a millionaire?

 I just love it when people say I can’t do it, there’s nothing that makes me feel better because all my life, people have said that I wasn’t going to make it. – Ted Turner, Founder of CNN

-If you’ve lived on this planet for any considerable number of years, you know that bad stuff happens.
+If you’ve lived on this planet for a considerable number of years, you know that bad stuff happens.

 Not only that, sometimes several bad things happen all at the same time.
 Talk about knockout power!